siddharthpatelde/Challenger-RP2040-UWB---Arduino-/README.md

 #TODOs
 1. create simple anchor teg system
+2. increase the accuracy of UWB distance from cm to mm
-2. get 2d/3d oriantation/position
+3. get 2d/3d oriantation/position
-3. pass the data to bigger µProcessor like (RP 5b) with ros/ros2 to make it part of bigger robotics system
+4. pass the data to bigger µProcessor like (RP 5b) with ros/ros2 to make it part of bigger robotics system